 - White: pure love and good luck

 There are also darker meanings associated with carnations’ colors.
-Striped varieties are believed to symbolize regret and refusal, while yellow signifies disappointment and dejection.
-All the more reason to know the color associations before sending carnations as gifts!
+For instance, some believe striped varieties symbolize regret and refusal, while yellow ones signify disappointment.
+All the more reason to know the color associations before sending the flowers as gifts!

-Carnations have been grown commercially as a flower crop since 1954 and like it or not, today they are the second most popular flower in the world (second only to the rose.)
-Although they are considered perennials, they die quickly under harsh winter conditions.
-For this reason, they are often referred to as annual carnations, since many gardeners choose to replant them each year.
+Since 1954, carnations have been grown commercially as a flower crop and like it or not, today they are the second most popular flower in the world (second only to the rose.)
+Although they are considered perennials, they die back quickly under harsh winter conditions.
+For this reason, they are often referred to as annuals, since many gardeners choose to replant them every year.

-Aside from the annuals, there are two other common types of carnations.
-They are perennial (border) carnations and perpetual-flowering (florists’) carnations.
+In addition to the annuals, there are two other common types.
+These are perennial (border) carnations and perpetual-flowering (florists’) carnations.

 “Who does not recall with pleasant memory the old-time single red Pink so deliciously scented, that our grandmothers cultivated with delight” from “Success With Flowers” Vol. II, August 1892, article by M.D.
 Wellcome

 The florists’ type is referred to as perpetual flowering carnations.
-These flowers are commercially grown all year round indoors in greenhouses and outside in areas with mild winters.
-Primarily used for cut flowers, they can take different shapes including large-flowered, spray or dwarf.
+This is because the flowers are commercially grown indoors all year round in greenhouses.
+Primarily used for cut flowers, they take different shapes including large-flowered, spray or dwarf.
 Perpetual flowering types often develop multiple flower heads on a single stem, which growers prune in order to produce one single, perfect bloom.

-In the early 1900’s, flower sellers grouped florists’ carnations in classes that included such descriptive names as flakes (large, two-colored stripes), bizarrs (striped or variegated with 3-4 colors), piquettes (white background with red or purple spots), Painted Ladies (red or purple on upper side and white underneath) and selfs (all one color.)
-These days, carnations are graded by stem length.
+In the early 1900’s, flower sellers grouped florists’ carnations in classes that included such names as flakes (large, two-colored stripes), bizarrs (striped or variegated with 3-4 colors), piquettes (white background with red or purple spots), Painted Ladies (red or purple on upper side and white underneath) and selfs (all one color.)
+These days, they grade them more by stem length.
 New and beautiful varieties are constantly being developed.

-The newest colors and shapes include Green Ball and Broccoli, the unusual colors of which have fueled a renaissance for the flower among higher end florists.
+Among these new colors and shapes, two hybrids, Green Ball and Broccoli, are attracting lots of attention.
+In fact, the unusual colors have fueled a renaissance for the flower among higher-end florists.

-In addition to being one of the “lucky” flowers of 2015, the carnation is the national flower of Spain, Monaco and Slovenia.
-It is also the state flower of Ohio.
+Did you know?
+In addition to being one of the “lucky” flowers of 2015, the carnation is the national flower of Spain, Monaco and Slovenia and the state flower of Ohio.